-Two years on, here’s what we’ve learned so far:
+Four years on, here’s what we’ve learned so far:

 - Student journalists need real world, grassroots work experience.
 For obvious reasons, opportunities for gaining experience in established news organisations are increasingly scarce.
 There is no shortage of classroom-based teaching, but would-be journalists, professional or otherwise, need first-hand, on-the-ground experience so they can learn the basics of newsgathering and reporting.
 We give each student a patch (crime, sport, health, environment etc) just as any local newspaper would do and show them how to build up their contacts book, work up story ideas, pitch them to a news desk etc. Hyperlocal/local journalism may not offer the sexy, celeb-filled material many of our students prefer to read, but we impress upon them that Jesmond, like any community, can be a microcosm of the wider world.
 When you learn the basics of covering a local politics story in Jesmond, you’re learning the basics of covering a political story at Westminster.